-Nurses trained exclusively as registered psychiatric nurses (RPN) are regulated in Manitoba, Saskatchewan, Alberta and British Columbia.
+Nurses trained exclusively as registered psychiatric nurses (RPN) are regulated in Manitoba, Saskatchewan, Alberta and British Colombia.
 In all other provinces and territories, registered nurses (RN) may work as psychiatric nurses without separate registration.
-(National Occupational Classification)
+(NOC)

-Information for foreign-trained Psychiatric Nurses - Canadian Information Centre for International Credentials
+Information for foreign-trained registered nurses and psychiatric nurses - Canadian Information Centre for International Credentials

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.